kanchukaitis/qsr22/README.md

-# Figures, data, and code for Anchukaitis and Smerson 2022
+# Figures, data, and code for Anchukaitis and Smerdon 2022

 This repository holds the figures, processed data (original data is available at the links provided), and MATLAB code for [Anchukaitis and Smerdon 2022](https://doi.org/10.1016/j.quascirev.2022.107537).